Duggirala

 Duggirala is a village in Guntur district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Duggirala mandal in Tenali revenue division.
 It is one of the major turmeric trading centres in the country.

 History

 The Chola dynasty has its presence in the area during 12th century AD, based on the inscriptions on the temple of Kesavaswami in the village.

 Geography

 Duggirala is located at 16.3271°N 80.6280°E. It is spread over an area of 805 ha.

-A canal from Sitanagaram (Tadepalle) passes through the village, which draws water from Krishna river and forms a part of Western Delta system.
+A canal from Sitanagaram (Tadepalle) passes through the village, which draws water from the Krishna River and forms a part of Western Delta system.
 It also houses the headlocks of Kommamuru and Nizampatnam canals.